This fund contains policies originally issued by Reliance Mutual, Burslem Mutual and Nation Life policyholders.

 The amount of total annual bonuses accumulated so far is shown on your Bonus Update.
 Bonus Updates are usually issued in May each year for most policies.

 Annual bonuses increase the guaranteed benefits under with-profits policies.
 Annual bonus rates do not change often.
 When there is a need to change rates we introduce changes gradually, so that any change from year to year is small.

 Final bonuses are used to determine the overall level of policy payouts.
-Final bonus rates are reviewed twice a year and changed on 1 April 2020.
-The following figures compare the payouts from 1 April 2020 with those payable on 1 October 2019.
+Final bonus rates are reviewed twice a year and changed on 1 April 2023 for all with-profits sub-funds.
+The following figures compare the payouts from 1 April 2023 with those payable on 1 October 2022.
 Final bonus amounts are not guaranteed and can be changed at any time.

-WPSF1: payouts have reduced by 14% for most policies
+WPSF1: payouts have increased by 12.5% for most policies

 Past performance is not necessarily a guide to the future.